namkjs/AI/Dr,Kishimoto/README.md

 ### Function/Method Documentation

 Provide brief explanations for each function/method, including their arguments, returned values, and functionality.
-Incorporate these comments directly into your source code.

 ## Advanced Topic - Enhanced IDA*

 In response to the drawback of IDA* reexpanding the same nodes, an advanced enhancement involves implementing a hash table (transposition table).
 Refer to [this link](https://webdocs.cs.ualberta.ca/~tony/TechnicalReports/tr-ri-93-120.pdf) for details.

 Assume permission to preserve all states in the hash table, similar to A* (i.e., REACHED).
 Implement this enhanced version of IDA* to solve the TSP with h(n)=0 and the min-out heuristic.
 Compare its performance with the other algorithms.

-## Submission Details

-- **Due Date:** 11:59 PM December 22nd (sharp deadline).
-- **Submission Location:** Dr. Kien will receive the files; follow his guidelines.
-- **Submission Format:** Submit one zipped file containing the source code and a PDF file of the performance comparison tables.

-## Important Notes

-- Team members will receive the same marks; work effectively as a team.
-- Even if incomplete, submit the source code and tables showing your progress by the due date.
-- Begin early to allow ample time for implementation.
-- Consult with the instructor promptly for guidance on difficulties; hints and supplementary information will be provided as needed.